Tsai Ing-wen: LGBT rights

+Tsai supports LGBT rights and has endorsed the legalization of same-sex marriage in Taiwan.
+On 21 August 2015, the day of the Double Seventh Festival, she released a campaign video in which three same-sex couples actors appeared.
+On 31 October 2015, when the biggest gay pride parade in Asia was held in Taipei, Tsai expressed her support for same-sex marriage.
+She posted a 15-second video on her Facebook page saying "I am Tsai Ing-wen, and I support marriage equality" and "Let everyone be able to freely love and pursue happiness".
+During her presidency, Tsai advocated for the legalization of same-sex marriage, despite opposition from ultra conservative religious groups.
+After the 2018 Taiwanese referendum, Tsai led the government to legalize same-sex marriage outside of the Civil Code, making Taiwan the first country in Asia to legalize marriage equality.

 Personal life and family

 Tsai's paternal grandfather came from a prominent Hakka family in Fangshan, Pingtung.
 Her grandmother, from Shizi, Pingtung, was of aboriginal Paiwan descent.
 Tsai's father, Tsai Chieh-sheng (蔡潔生 (Cài Jiéshēng)) owned a car repair business.
-Tsai's mother is Chang Chin-fong (張金鳳 (Zhāng Jīnfèng)), the last of her father's four mistresses.
+Tsai's mother is Chang Chin-fong (張金鳳 (Zhāng Jīnfèng)), the last of her father's four wives.
 Tsai is the youngest of her parents' four children.
 She also has seven elder half-siblings on her father's side and a half-brother on her mother's side.
 She is the first Taiwanese president of aboriginal descent, and the second of Hakka descent after Lee Teng-hui.

-Tsai is unmarried and has no children, making her Taiwan’s first unmarried president.
+Tsai is unmarried and has no children, making her Taiwan's first unmarried president.
 According to traditional Chinese genealogical naming practices, Tsai's name should have been 蔡瀛文, since her generation name is 瀛 (yíng), not 英 (yīng).
-However, her father believed the former to have too many strokes for the girl to learn, so she was instead named 英文, which can be literally translated by its individual parts as "heroic" and "literature".
-The word 英文 is coincidentally also the Chinese name for the English language, as yīng is also used as a phonetic approximation of the first syllable of "England".
-Tsai also has an Paiwan name, Tjuku.
+However, Tsai's father believed the former to have too many strokes for her to learn, so she was instead named 英文, which can be literally translated by its individual parts as "heroic" and "literature".
+The word 英文 is coincidentally also the Chinese name for the English language (which, in an ironic twist of fate, Tsai speaks) as yīng is also used as a phonetic approximation of the first syllable of "England".
+Tsai also bears the Paiwan name Tjuku.

-Pets

 Tsai is known to be a cat lover, and her two cats, "Think Think" and "Ah Tsai", featured prominently in her election campaign.
 In October 2016, she adopted three retired guide dogs, named Bella, Bunny, and Maru.